-Ever wondered how many conscious decisions do we make every day?
+Ever wondered, how many conscious decisions do we make every day?

-The number may seem a bit overwhelming for an average decisive adult.
+The number may seem a bit overwhelming for the average decisive adult.
 However, a huge part of it is trivial or ends up with no result.
 Some of them are habitual.
 But a few of them are quite sensitive.

 But yes, one thing is common – a positive outcome.
-And that is possible with efficient use of limited time, money and resources.
+And that is possible with efficient use of limited time, money, and resources.

 And the most common factors include deadline pressure, gut feeling, guesswork, unorganized data handling, and some stereotypical approach.

-If you find your planning methods less productive and more drudgery, simply relax and pretend it more like a journey than a destination.
+If you find your planning methods less productive and more drudgery, simply relax and pretend it is more like a journey than a destination.

 To make the most out of your entrepreneurial journey, I’m now going to walk you through 10 decision-making skills.

 These time-tested methods that you’re about to follow will help you take calculated risks and become a successful planner.

 - 2. Managing Information Overload (Affinity Diagrams)